State Bar of Montana Admission FAQ

 - Multistate Professional Responsibility Exam: A scaled MPRE score of

-80 or better earned within three years is required for admission to the
+80 or better earned within three years of the application date is required for admission to the

 - Uniform Bar Exam: Beginning July 2013,

-qualified UBE exam to Montana.
+qualified UBE exam to Montana earned within three years of the application date.
 To earn a qualifying UBE score, the MBE,

 MPT and MEE must be taken in a UBE jurisdiction and uniformly administered, graded, and scored as a UBE exam.